junjiequ1459/junjiequ1459/README.md

 - 👋 Hi, I’m @junjiequ1459
-- 👀 I’m interested in working for money $ as a SWE
+- 👀 I’m interested in becoming a SWE
 - 🌱 I’m currently learning ruby fullstack
 - 💞️ I’m looking to collaborate on anything ya got
 - 📫 How to reach me? linkedIn dm : email